secureblue/secureblue/README.md

 ## Usage

-Warning: This is an experimental feature and should not be used in production
+Warning: This is an experimental feature and should not be used in production, try it in a VM for a while, you have been warned!

     sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/ublue-os/base:latest